ryantd42/NY-Legislative-Git/2023/A6624A-2023/bill.md

   ___________

- Introduced by M. of A. DiPIETRO -- read once and referred to the Commit- tee on Transportation
+ Introduced by M. of A. DiPIETRO -- read once and referred to the Commit- tee  on  Transportation -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the highway law, in relation to designating a portion of the state highway  system  as  "Specialist  Gerald  B.  Penn  Memorial Bridge"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The highway law is amended by adding a new section 344-o to read as follows:
   § 344-O. PORTION OF THE STATE HIGHWAY  SYSTEM  TO  BE  DESIGNATED  AND KNOWN  AS  THE  "SPECIALIST  GERALD  B.  PENN MEMORIAL BRIDGE".
-ALL  THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE BRIDGE ON ROUTE TWO HUNDRED  NINETEEN,  DESIGNATED  BRIDGE NUMBER 1071050, WHICH CROSSES THE EIGHTEEN MILE CREEK 3.1 MILES SOUTH OF THE JUNCTION OF THE SOUTHERN TIER EXPRESSWAY AND ROUTE TWO HUNDRED NINETEEN, IN THE TOWN OF BOSTON, COUNTY OF ERIE, SHALL BE KNOWN AS THE "SPECIALIST  GERALD  B.  PENN  MEMORIAL BRIDGE".
+ALL THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE  SOUTHBOUND  BRIDGE ON  STATE  ROUTE TWO HUNDRED NINETEEN, DESIGNATED BRIDGE NUMBER 1071050, WHICH CROSSES OVER SHERO ROAD, IN THE TOWN OF BOSTON,  COUNTY  OF  ERIE, SHALL BE KNOWN AS THE "SPECIALIST GERALD B.  PENN MEMORIAL BRIDGE".
   §  2.
 The commissioner of transportation shall provide for the instal- lation and maintenance of adequate signing of the state  highway  system as  designated  pursuant  to  section one of this act.
 However, to avoid